millerlabrice/millerlabrice.github.io/_posts/2019-11-24-theoretical_ecology.md

 <br>

-Check out some of our research in these publications!
+Check out some of our research some recent publications:

 * Compagnoni, A., Bibian, A.J., Ochocki, B.M., Rogers, H.S., Schultz, E., Sneck, M.E., Elderd, B.D., Iler, A., Inouye, D., Jacquemyn, H. and T.E.X.
 Miller.
-(2016) The effect of demographic correlations on the stochastic population dynamics of perennial plants.
+(2016) [The effect of demographic correlations on the stochastic population dynamics of perennial plants](/texmiller_publications/Compagnoni_et_al-2016-Ecological_Monographs.pdf).
 Ecological Monographs 86:125-144

 * Bibian, A.J., Rudgers, J.A. and T.E.X.
 Miller.
-(2016) The role of host demographic storage in the ecological dynamics of heritable symbionts.
+(2016) [The role of host demographic storage in the ecological dynamics of heritable symbionts](/texmiller_publications/Bibian_et_al._2016_AmNat.pdf).
 American Naturalist 188:446-459

 * Elderd, B.D. and T.E.X.
 Miller.
-(2016) Quantifying demographic uncertainty: Bayesian methods for Integral Projection Models.
+(2016) [Quantifying demographic uncertainty: Bayesian methods for Integral Projection Models](/texmiller_publications/ElderdMiller2016.pdf).
 Ecological Monographs 86:125-144

 * Miller, T.E.X. and J.A.
 Rudgers.
-(2014) Niche differentiation in the dynamics of host-symbiont interactions: symbiont prevalence as a coexistence problem.
+(2014) [Niche differentiation in the dynamics of host-symbiont interactions: symbiont prevalence as a coexistence problem](/texmiller_publications/MillerRudgers2014AmNat.pdf).
 American Naturalist 183 (4):506-518.